Taysiabee/readme-popsicle/readme.md

 ### 2. Make a button

-A) Make a variable called bn and create it using **createElement("button")**
+A) Make a variable called btn and create it using **createElement("button")**

 B) Style it using the same technique as above.

-C) Add it to the body using innerHTML again with a string being the text inside the button.
+C) Add it to the body using innerHTML again with a "string" being the text you want inside of  the button. **This Button will be inside of the div you just made and named.**

+### 3. Calling Button

+A) To call a button previously made in HTML create a variable called button and query select it.
+QuerySelector goes and finds your argument.

+### 4. Calling popsicle function **popsicle()**

+A)